gravi63/lambda_performance_tuning/README.md

 Steps for Power Tuning
 ----
-1. Execute terraform script at performance_tuning/serverless_repo_prov.tf
+1. Execute terraform script at performance_tuning/serverless_repo_prov.tf <br>
+   a. terraform init <br>
+   b. terraform plan <br>
+   c. terraform apply <br>
-2. This is Step Function "powertuning_xxx"
+2. This creates Step Function "powertuning_xxx" <br>

 <img width="731" height="121" alt="image" src="https://github.com/user-attachments/assets/31159707-d0be-4164-9edf-451ed38e283e" />

-To begin, select the powerTuningStateMachine and click "Start execution."
+3. To begin, select the powerTuningStateMachine and click "Start execution."  <br>
-Next, retrieve your Lambda ARN and insert it into the JSON below, then copy the entire JSON object and paste it into the input field:
+4. Next, retrieve your Lambda ARN and insert it into the JSON below, then copy the entire JSON object and paste it into the input field: <br>

 ```json
 {